 You might think that it would be obvious to bring toiletries on any trip, let alone one on the Greyhound bus.
 But anyone who has been on Greyhound can attest to the fact that this apparently isn't the case for all passengers.
 You don't want to be the smelly guy on the bus that everyone tries to avoid sitting near!
 So be sure to bring whatever you need to stay fresh and clean.

 You can use the bathrooms at either the greyhound stations or at other locations where the bus stops for food and bathroom breaks to brush your teeth, re-apply deodorant, and freshen up with moist towels or wet wipes.

 10. Headphones or Earbuds

 A few of the best ways to pass the time on a Greyhound bus trip are listening to music and watching movies, TV shows, and videos.
-However, the people around you probably have totally different taste than you when it comes to entertainment.
+However, the people around you probably have totally different tastes than you when it comes to entertainment.
 Which means they have zero desire to hear what you are listening to or watching.

 So please be considerate to your fellow passengers and invest in a decent pair of headphones or earbuds before you start your trip.

 Make sure you buy a quality pair of headphones/earbuds that can stand up to the rigors of your trip.
 You will be using them for hours at a time, and probably taking them on and off on numerous occasions.
 Cheaper is almost never better when it comes to headphones or earbuds, so even if you have to pay a few extra dollars for a quality pair, it will be worth it.